Tyler-Oliveira/Abortion-Baby-Coin/README.md

 * ```git clone -b arqma https://github.com/malbit/MacOSX-SDKs.git contrib/depends/SDKs ```

-You can download SDK at https://github.com/malbit/MacOSX-SDKs/releases/download/MacOSX10.11.sdk.AbortedCoin/MacOSX10.11.sdk.tar.gz and unpack it and put to contrib/depends/SDKs
+You can download SDK at https://github.com/malbit/MacOSX-SDKs/releases/download/MacOSX10.11.sdk.AbortionCoin/MacOSX10.11.sdk.tar.gz and unpack it and put to contrib/depends/SDKs

 The required packages are the names for each toolchain on apt.
 Depending on your OS Distribution, they may have different names.

-Using `depends` might also be easier to compile AbortedCoin on Windows than using MSYS.
+Using `depends` might also be easier to compile AbortionCoin on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distribution (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as stated above.

 ### Compability with older Linux Versions < GLIBC_2.25

 * ```make depends-compat target=x86_64-linux-gnu``` for 64-bit linux binaries.

-## Running AbortedCoind
+## Running AbortionCoind

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-    ./bin/AbortedCoind
+    ./bin/AbortionCoind

-To list all available options, run `./bin/AbortedCoind --help`.
+To list all available options, run `./bin/AbortionCoind --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name